scalameta/nvim-metals/README.md

 Command             |Description
 --------------------|-------------------------------------
-`:BuildImport`      | Import the build
+`:AmmoniteEnd`      | Stop the Ammonite Build Server `:AmmoniteStart`    | Start the Ammonite Build Server for use with Ammonite scripts `:BuildImport`      | Import the build
 `:BuildConnect`     | Manually connect to the build server `:BuildRestart`     | Restart the build server